jacg/liquidata/README.md

     OUT(INTO(Counter)))
 ```

-then you might enjoy the [tutorial](https://jacg.github.io/liquidata/Tutorial.html).
+then you might want to peruse the [documentation](https://jacg.github.io/liquidata).

 # Installation